inkandswitch/patchwork/core/elements/src/isolation/README.md

 Given the transitive allowlist population which we use for the sake of reasonable UX, it should be assumed that once a tool discovers an automerge URL, it will be able to access and modify that document (because it could write it into an allowed document and then get access on a future load).
 These documents can be best protected by preventing the tool from learning their URLs.
 (Though as a final fallback, the isolation identity can be revoked.)

 Each component described below should be evaluated in terms of whether it leaks document IDs to the iframe or provides a channel through which the iframe could discover them.

+### Security without Keyhive

+The Keyhive pieces above are **not yet implemented** (see [Keyhive integration (future)](#keyhive-integration-future)).
+Today the intermediary is a plain repo enforcing the allowlist/denylist in JavaScript, syncing under the user's full device identity, with no encryption in the boundary.

+**The in-scope guarantee still holds.** Preventing *unauthorized data access* depends only on controlling which document IDs the tool can learn — and the mechanisms that do this (the opaque-origin sandbox, the allowlist/denylist gate, the `pkg:` scheme + `containsAutomergeUrl` filter, the providers value filter, the no-auto-allowlist prompt) are all pure browser/JavaScript and need nothing from Keyhive.
+A tool still cannot reach documents the user didn't give it.

+**But protection is weaker, because nothing is encrypted — an ID *is* access.** Two consequences:

+- For documents the user *did* authorize (out of scope either way): with Keyhive a tool could exfiltrate the data but not *access* (access is key-gated and non-delegable); without Keyhive it can exfiltrate both, since leaking the URL is enough to grant access.
+- There is no cryptographic backstop for the in-scope boundary: any sandbox escape, `access()` bug, or denylist gap that leaks an ID *is* a grant of access, with no second line of defense, no attenuated identity (a bypass reaches everything the device can read, including the protected set), no revocation, and no signed/attributed edits.

+In short, without Keyhive the design is **policy enforcement over which IDs leak, not a cryptographic access guarantee** — adequate against a buggy or moderately adversarial tool, but the depth Keyhive adds (encrypted protected set, attenuated identity, non-delegable access, revocation) is absent.

 ## Components